-Table 14: Wave 11 simple generated variables included in the person register dataset ( $p{-}$ spells) (in alphabetical order) (continued)
+Table 14: Wave 12 simple generated variables included in the person register dataset (p_spells) (in alphabetical order) (continued)

-Variable Label and description Source var. for gen. var wave 11 zdub11 Pointer: Personal identification no. of the individual dou- bled by the TP in wave 11 (2017) Indicates that an individual from an original HH currently lives in a split-off HH without the original HH having re- ported the move of this individual.
-Note : For matchings with the p_register via the personal identification number, one must first generate a match variable equalling zdub, if it exceeds 0, or otherwise equalling pnr.
-Chapter 5.4.1.2 of the data report for wave 5 of PASS provides a detailed explanation on the rea- sons for the introduction of this variable.
-Information on all original household members of an origi- nal household and all of its split-off house- holds are included in the household grid of the current and the previous waves. zmhh11 Pointer: Personal ID number of target person's mother in HH in wave 11 (2017) Contains the personal identification number of the mother if she is living in the household.
-Biological mothers, stepmothers, adoptive or foster mothers and mothers whose status is not specified are considered mothers.
-Relationships betweeen household members (household grid). zparthh11 Pointer: personal ID number of target person's partner in HH in wave 11 (2017) Contains the personal identification number of a partner living in the household.
-Spouses, registered partners, cohabitees and partners whose status is not specified are considered partners.
+zparthh12 Pointer: personal ID number of target persons partner in HH in wave 12 (2018) Contains the personal identification number of a partner living in the household.
+Spouses, registered partners, cohabitants and partners whose status is not specified are considered partners.
 Relationships between household members (household grid). zupanel Survey wave in which individual joined panel This variable indicates the wave in which the individual was a member of a sample household for the first time.
-The individuals living in a household across waves (household grid). zvhh11 Pointer: Personal ID number of target person's father in HH in wave 11 (2017) Contains the personal identification number of the father if he lives in the household.
+The individuals living in a household across waves (household grid). zvhh12 Pointer: Personal ID number of target person's father in HH in wave 12 (2018) Contains the personal identification number of the father if he lives in the household.
 Biological fathers, stepfathers, adoptive or foster fathers and fathers whose status is not specified are considered fathers.
 Relationships between household members (household grid).